-If image transfer via FTP fails after shooting, the screen on the left is displayed.
-Also, an error number is displayed on the transmitter's LCD panel, and the <LAN> lamp blinks in red.
+If image transfer via FTP fails after shooting, the screen on the left is displayed, and the camera's <LAN> lamp blinks in red.
 Check the error number and eliminate the cause of the error.

 Once the cause of the error is eliminated, the images whose transfer previously failed will be transferred automatically.